OHI-Science/ohimanual/3_conduct_manual/use_tbx_to_modify_data_layers.md

 ### Create data layers with proper formatting

 The OHI Toolbox expects each data layer to be in its own *.csv* file and to be in a specific format, with data available for every region within the study area, with data organized in 'long' format (as few columns as possible), and with a unique region identifier (*rgn_id*) associated with a single score or value.
-See the **'Formatting data for the Toolbox'** section for more information.
+See the [Formatting data for the Toolbox](http://ohi-science.org/manual/#formatting-data-for-the-toolbox) section for more information.

+It is highly recommended that layer preparation occurs in your repository's `prep` folder as much as possible, as it will also be archived by GitHub for future refrence.
+The folder is divided into sub-folders for each goal and sub-goal, where you will upload the raw data and manipulate the data in `data_prep.R` scripts.

+Note that you can upload raw data as _.xls_ or _.xlsx_ files to Github, but they must be converted to _.csv_ for toolbox calculations.

 ### Save data layers in the *layers* folder